Skip to main content

-Let's talk about mental health and
+Let's talk about mental health and the link to micronutrients

 Mental health and mood are influenced by a number of environmental factors like nutrition, sleep and physical activity.
 For instance, the supply of the essential amino acid tryptophan is vital because of its role as a precursor for the production of the neurotransmitter serotonin – also known as one of the three happiness hormones and a key element in mood.